 For handling changes to merit badge requirements, see “What to Do When Requirements Change,” 22.214.171.124.

-If a former member rejoins a BSA program, still as a youth member, then that youth may carry on in the advancement program, picking up where he left off when last he was a member, but not receiving credit for activities while not registered.
-A former member who is no longer eligible to participate in a BSA program as a youth member due to age, for example, can neither receive credit for completing advancement requirements nor be awarded any advancement-oriented recognition such as ranks or merit badges, etc., that under the rules in effect during his youth he was ineligible to earn.
+A former member who rejoins a BSA program, still as a youth member, may carry on in the advancement and pick up where they left off, but will not receive credit for activities while not registered.
+A former member who is no longer eligible to participate in a BSA program as a youth member due to age, for example, can neither receive credit for completing advancement requirements nor be awarded any advancement-oriented recognition such as ranks or merit badges, etc., that the individual was ineligible to earn as a youth member under the rules in effect at that time.

-All Cub Scout, Boy Scout, Varsity Scout, and Sea Scout ranks, and all Venturing advancement awards must be reported to local councils.* The best and most accurate method is through the BSA’s internet portal for reporting advancement (see “Electronic Advancement Reporting,” 126.96.36.199, for more detail on reporting).
-At the council’s discretion, the paper form, Advancement Report, No. 34403, may also be submitted.
+All Cub Scout, Scouts BSA, and Sea Scout ranks, and all Venturing advancement awards must be reported to local councils.* The best and most accurate method is through the BSA’s internet portal for reporting advancement (see “Electronic Advancement Reporting,” 126.96.36.199, for more detail on reporting).
+At the council’s discretion, the paper form, Advancement Report, may also be submitted.